TwosHusbandS/Project-127/Installer/Info/Help.md

 * If you cant see the MultiMonitor Overlay, RIGHT-click the \"Enable Multi Monitor Mode\" Checkbox to Reset its Position

-* If launching through Social Club does not work, and you believe the Social Club Downgrade to be the cause of this, you can try the following: Head into P127 Settings, inside "GTA & Launch Settings", rightclick the "Launch through Social Club" Button and enable "Force SC Installation Path"
+* If launching through Social Club does not work, and you believe the Social Club Downgrade to be the cause of this, you can try the following: Head into P127 Settings, inside "GTA & Launch Settings", enable "Force SocialClub Installation Path C:"

+* For external HDDs and NAS / SAN / Network Storage I recommend having "Slow but stable Method for Upgrading / Downgrading" checked.

 * If something is still not working, you can always try hitting the "RESET ALL" Button inside P127 Settings.
 This might take a few minutes, and Project 1.27 will quit automatically when its done.
 Re - Open it and everything should work again.
 You will need to verifying Files via Steam / Rockstar / Epic afterwards.